Table of Contents

 Shipping option management

-Shopify merchants can show exact rates from couriers or offer flat rate shipping to customers.
+Shopify merchants can show exact rates from carriers or offer flat rate shipping to customers.
 Either way, merchants get to maintain control at checkout while offering various shipping speeds to customers.

 Shopify merchants can print labels from their phone or computer using a thermal label or desktop printer.
 Then it’s ready to be affixed to the box and shipped to the customer.